ElSiayer/ioet_exercise_payment-calculator/README.md

 ## Run the project
 The project uses python version 3.10.2, this must be taken into account to avoid errors in the compilation.
 The project has a file called .python-version which contains the version of python in which this was developed, this file can be used by [pyenv](https://github.com/pyenv/pyenv) which is used when working with different versions, this facilitates the change of version to which it is needed.

-To compile the project go to the root folder of the project and execute the following command:
+To run the project go to the root folder of the project and execute the following command:

     python app.py